Five-year-old Anton and nine-year-old Toby have started their childhood campaign to get a dog…

 But this year, my mind has changed.
 We work in a shared office in Brooklyn, and people often bring in their dogs.
 And one in particular — this lady, above — has stolen my heart.
 She firmly believes she’s welcome everywhere, and her hilarious self-confidence is so endearing!
 She’ll saunter over and just stand on our computers.
 Or stretch out and nap on literally anyone who is sitting on the sofa.
 I’m less scared now and I now see why people adore dogs so much.

-So, I’m curious: Do you think we should do it?
-Do you have a dog?
+So, I’m curious: Do you have a dog?
 What’s his or her name?
 I’d love to hear about your experiences!
 We’ve been reading lately about how to adopt a rescue dog.

 (Photo by Samantha Gehrmann via Stocksy.
 Cartoon by Charles Barsotti for the New Yorker.)